Hypoparathyroidism is a rare condition that occurs when the parathyroid glands in the neck don’t produce enough parathyroid hormone (PTH).

 The doctor will also check for abnormal tooth development and delayed milestones to diagnose this condition in children.

 There are several treatment options for hypoparathyroidism.
 They include the following:

 Treatment for this condition is designed to help restore the proper levels of calcium and minerals in your body.
 Initial treatment involves taking calcium carbonate and vitamin D supplements in pill form.

 Vitamin D is given because it helps the body absorb calcium and eliminate phosphorus.
 Your doctor will determine the amount of calcium and vitamin D you need.
 They’ll monitor the following levels periodically to ensure they’re within the normal range:

 Your doctor may suggest taking supplements throughout the day to help stabilize your calcium level.
 Most individuals need to take supplements for the rest of their lives to treat this condition.

-A diet that is rich in calcium and low in phosphorus is suggested for individuals with hypoparathyroidism.
-Drinking six to eight glasses of water per day can also help ensure that your body does not lose necessary nutrients.
+If you have hypoparathyroidism, your diet should be rich in calcium and low in phosphorus.
+Drinking 6 to 8 glasses of water per day may also help ensure that your body doesn’t lose necessary nutrients.
 Calcium-rich foods include:

 - dairy products

 Certain phosphorus-rich foods can significantly decrease calcium levels and should be avoided.
 These include: